nixpig/joubini/README.md

 # 🐙 joubini

-A super-simple and minimally configurable reverse HTTP reverse proxy for local development with support for HTTP/1.1, HTTP/2, SSL and web sockets.
+A super-simple and minimally configurable reverse HTTP reverse proxy for local development with support for HTTP/1.1, HTTP/2, TLS/SSL and web sockets.

 > ## ⚠️ WORK IN PROGRESS
 >